-PEIR Mitigation Measures M-NO-2a: General Construction Noise Control Measures, and M-NO-2b: Noise Control Measures During Pile Driving, require implementation of noise controls during construction in order to reduce construction-related noise impacts.
-The proposed project consists of the demolition of an existing two-story building and the construction of a new five-story building and would contribute to construction-related noise impacts.
-Therefore, PEIR Mitigation Measure M-NO-2a, discussed under Project Mitigation Measure 4 on p.
-46, is applicable to the proposed project.
-Since installation of a mat slab foundation would not require pile driving and would avoid vibration effects typically generated by pile-driving activities, PEIR Mitigation Measure M-NO-2b is not applicable to the proposed project.
+PEIR Mitigation Measures M-NO-2a: General Construction Noise Control Measures: require implementation of noise controls during construction in order to reduce construction-related noise impacts.
+The proposed project consists of the rehabilitation of an existing building, interior improvements, and a new partial third story.
+Therefore, PEIR Mitigation Measure M-NO-2a, discussed under Project Mitigation Measure 2 is applicable to the proposed project.
+Since installation of a new mat slab foundation would not require pile driving and would avoid vibration effects typically generated by pile-driving activities, PEIR Mitigation Measure M-NO-2b is not applicable to the proposed project.

-In addition, all construction activities for the proposed project (approximately 16 months) would be subject to the San Francisco Noise Ordinance (Noise Ordinance), which is codified as Article 29 of the San Francisco Police Code.
-The Noise Ordinance regulates construction noise and requires that construction work be conducted in the following manner: (1) noise levels of construction equipment, other than impact tools, must not exceed 80 dBA19 at a distance of 100 feet from the source (the equipment generating the noise); (2) impact tools must have intake and exhaust mufflers that are approved by the Director of SFPW or the Director of the DBI to best accomplish maximum noise reduction; and (3) if the noise from the construction work would exceed the ambient noise levels at the site property line by 5 dBA, the work must not be conducted between 8:00 p.m. and 7:00 a.m. unless the Director of SFPW authorizes a special permit for conducting the work during that period.
+In addition, all construction activities for the proposed project (approximately 8 months) would be subject to the San Francisco Noise Ordinance (Noise Ordinance), which is codified as Article 29 of the San Francisco Police Code.
+The Noise Ordinance regulates construction noise and requires that construction work be conducted in the following manner: (1) noise levels of construction equipment, other than impact tools, must not exceed 80 dBA at a distance of 100 feet from the source (the equipment generating the noise); (2) impact tools must have intake and exhaust mufflers that are approved by the Director of San Francisco Public Works (SDFPW) or the Director of the Department of Building Inspection (DBI) to best accomplish maximum noise reduction; and (3) if the noise from the construction work would exceed the ambient noise levels at the site property line by 5 dBA, the work must not be conducted between 8:00 p.m. and 7:00 a.m. unless the Director of SFPW authorizes a special permit for conducting the work during that period.

 The DBI is responsible for enforcing the Noise Ordinance for private construction projects during normal business hours (8:00 a.m. to 5:00 p.m.), and the Police Department is responsible for enforcing the Noise Ordinance during all other hours.
-Nonetheless, during the approximately 16-month construction period for the proposed project, occupants of nearby properties could be disturbed by construction noise.
-There may be times when construction noise could interfere with indoor activities in residences and businesses near the project site and be perceived as an annoyance by the occupants of nearby properties.
-The increase in project-related construction noise in the project vicinity would not be considered a significant impact of the proposed project, because the construction noise would be temporary (approximately 16 months), intermittent, and restricted in occurrence and level, as the contractor is subject to and would comply with the Noise Ordinance.
-Compliance with the Noise Ordinance would reduce any construction-related noise effects on nearby residences to the greatest extent feasible.
+Nonetheless, during the approximately 8 month construction period for the proposed project, occupants of nearby properties could experience construction noise.
+There may be times when construction noise could interfere with indoor activities in residences and businesses near the project site and be perceived as an annoyance by the occupants of nearby, occupied properties.
+The increase in project-related construction noise would be temporary and not considered a significant impact.
+The contractors are subject to mandatory compliance with the Noise Ordinance which would reduce any construction-related noise effects on nearby residences to the greatest extent feasible.